Sohil7021/backend-learn/06_Production-Setup/Readme.md

             4) for tokens use jsonwebtokrn package -> use for tokens use in user.js file
             5) using Mongoose (Pre hook Moddleware) for instant use to save in users.js file
             6) using JWT add tokens .env check user.js file

+> 10 How to upload file in backend | Multer

+            1) We use Cloudinary Platform store image
+            2) we use express-fileUploader or Multer but Multer is use
+            3) In utils folder clodinary.js file craeted check and read
+            4) In middlewares folder we use Multer package Multer use for uploading file